qdrant/landing_page/qdrant-landing/content/documentation/frameworks/airflow.md

 ## Prerequisites

 1. A Qdrant instance to connect to.
-You can get a free cloud instance at [cloud.qdrant.io](https://cloud.qdrant.io/).
+You can refer to our [installation guide](https://qdrant.tech/documentation/guides/installation).

 2. A running Airflow instance.
 You can find the installation instructions [here](https://airflow.apache.org/docs/apache-airflow/stable/start.html).

 ## Setting up a connection

-Open the `Admin->Connections` section of the UI.
-Click the `Create` link to create a new [connection](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/stable/connections.html).
+Open the `Admin->Connections` section of the Airflow UI.
+Click the `Create` link to create a new [Qdrant connection](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/stable/connections.html).

 ![Qdrant connection](/documentation/frameworks/airflow/connection.png)